 Why did it happen to me?

 When I ask myself “why me?”, a bigger question comes to me in “why not me?”
-As much as we may believe we are in control over our purpose in life, we really are not.
+As much as we may believe we are in control over our purpose in life, we are not.
 We are only in control of actually realizing it.
 Our purpose in life is a combination of events, situations, and genetics that are given to us by the intricacies of life.
 It is up to us to accept or deny that purpose.
 Many people have lived long and prosperous lives without ever accepting their real purpose, instead relying on a self-made purpose that they struggle with every day to maintain.

 So while I have struggled with wondering why I was abused, I had to spend more time realizing why not.
 This is my purpose, to become a champion for abused men who were abused as a child but lead healthy and normal lives away from the pain and stigma.
-Once I accepted my purpose, the why really didn’t matter anymore.
+Once I accepted my purpose, the why didn’t matter anymore.

 Why do good people hurt others?